pfillima/fa18-516-06/paper/paper.md

 Once the database has been created, we can use Microsoft Visual Studio as the development tool to the new Azure SQL database, much like an on-premesis database using SQL Server Management Studio, as shown in +@fig:ThisfigureshowaddinganAzureSQLDatabase.

-+@fig:ConnecttoAzureSQLDatabase This figure shows connecting to an Azure SQL Database using Visual Studio.
++@fig:ConnecttoAzureSQLDatabase shows how to connect to an Azure SQL Database using Visual Studio.

 ![ConnecttoAzureSQLDatabase](images/Azure_SQLDBConnect.JPG){#fig:ConnecttoAzureSQLDatabase}